Understanding Flybarless RC Helicopters:

 1. COST

-Cost is the biggest one (talking regular size birds here, not micros), but the differences in prices are coming down all the time.
-In fact, both versions (flybar & flybarless) are pretty much on par with each other.
+Cost was the biggest one (talking regular size birds here, not micros), but the differences in prices are coming down all the time.
+In fact, both versions (flybar & flybarless) are pretty much on par with each other so cost is now more or less a moot factor.

 2. INCREASED SERVO DEMANDS